gitlzzz/ATLAS/README.md

 ### 1. Initial database generation

-In order to generate the database, parameters for generation need to be listed in a configuration file.
-Use the `mdb_conf_gen` to generate a template file with instructions that can be customized easily.
+In order to generate the database, parameters for generation need to be listed in a .toml configuration file.
+Use the `mdb_conf_gen` command to generate a template file with instructions that can be customized easily.
 Available options are listed and described here: [./docs/input.md](./docs/input.md#database-generation)

 ```bash
 # Generate a configuration file for the database generation.
 mdb_conf_gen -t initial_db
 ```

-With the settings modified as needed, a database can be generated using the `mdb_gen_init_db` with the path to the configuration file:
+After performing any desired changes to the created configuration file, a database can be generated using the `mdb_gen_init_db` with the path to the configuration file:

 ```bash
 # Generate the initial database